geoserver/geoserver-history/doc/en/user/source/styling/sld-cookbook/lines.rst

 Repeated label
 --------------

 If the lines are very long, it may be advantageous to repeat the label in multiple places.
 However, two many repeats can clutter up your map.
-This example repets the label every one hundred (100) pixels.
+This example repeats the label every one hundred (100) pixels.

 .. warning:: Add code